Whitewolf7658/Whitewolf7658.github.io/README.md

 **~7.4M visits**
 https://www.roblox.com/games/124083111510656/Survive-Anton-Chigurhs-Tractor

-I contributed heavily to the scripting and maintenance of the game.
+I contributed to the scripting and maintenance of the game.
 Most of my time on the project was spent debugging existing systems, tracking down what was causing gameplay issues, fixing broken or inconsistent behaviour, and working on scripts as the game continued development.

 I also helped troubleshoot problems that came up during testing and after changes were pushed to the game.